colebaril/rrecipes/README.md

 For each supported website, a search feature has been or is being implemented.

-The `search_recipes()` function works by taking in an argument `query =` which can be any food you want to search for and `site =`, wwhich can be any of the supported sites, and will return the top 10 URLs for your query.
+The `search_recipes()` function works by taking in an argument `query =` which can be any food you want to search for and `site =`, wwhich can be any of the supported sites, and will return the top 10 URLs for your query by default.
 If there are less than 10 URLs based on the search, `NA` will appear on the list instead.

 ### Arguments

 `query =`: The search term (e.g., "apple pie").

 `site =`: The site you wish to search (e.g., "allrecipes").

+`number =`: The number of URLs you wish to return.
+There may be less results than requested.

 ### Example